Notgoodbob/RebuildingEden/README.md

 # RebuildingEden
 Rebuilding Eden is a terminal-only text-based survival game made in Python.
 It takes place shortly after a post-apocalyptic event.

+NOTE: I have paused production on this Text-based version of Rebuilding Eden.
+I have begun the process of converting this game into a Unity 3D game world, as I belive it to be the best way to exercise my programming abilities.
+Updates may still come for this version of Rebuilding Eden, but expect no new additions for a while.

 Rebuilding Eden is a passion project by me.
 It is inspired by multiple already-existing games like it, and I've spent a good amount of time on it.